-Under the direction of the Head of School, the Vice Principal/Dean of Students will be responsible for the oversight of all student related functions of the school: schedules, discipline, attendance interventions, 504 and support services.
-Additionally, this position oversees the master schedule, coordinates testing and maintains student achievement and data stream.
+Under the direction of the Principal, the Vice Principal/Dean of Students will be responsible for the oversight of all student related functions of the school: schedules, discipline, attendance interventions, 504 and support services.
+Additionally this position oversees the master schedule, coordinates testing and maintains student achievement and data stream.

-- Oversees all aspects of student functions for PCS. - Maintain regular communication and advises Head of School in all areas of responsibility. - Assists in the implementation of school goals and program development activities as related to school operations.
+- Oversees all aspects of student functions for PCS. - Maintain regular communication and advises Principal in all areas of responsibility.
+Assists in the implementation of school goals and program development activities as related to school operations.